uwcse440/web-cse440-sp17/_assignments/assignment4/index.md

 During the final poster session, your team will give a one minute pitch to a small group of judges.

-Be prepared to give this pitch in class.
+Be prepared to give this pitch in class and when presenting the poster.
 Course staff and other students will give feedback so you can improve before the final poster session.

 ### Samples from Prior Offerings